Eliminating Data Center Hot Spots

 • Have more perforated tiles been installed and cooling problems remain?

-• How confident are you that your current infrastructure can support future IT equipment installations?
+• How confident are you that your current infrastructure can support future IT equipment installations

 The new paradigm looks to regain existing installed capacity by optimizing your data center's existing infrastructure, thereby improving efficiency, reducing operating costs and eliminating hotspots.
 This webinar shares results of a study by The Uptime Institute that details how reducing lost air (also known as bypass airflow) will help eliminate hotspots in your computer room.